The other day I posted a quick outtake where you see the realisation slowly dawning on my face that I’d completely lost the plot during a recording.

-Actually, I posted that clip—for budding course creators, like you—for a couple of reasons:
+Actually, I posted that clip—for budding course creators, like you—for two reasons:

 1. Share your bloopers

-It’s a sobering fact that if I post/share a picture of me sat at my messy desk (with tea cup stain by my keyboard and a million wires spilling out everywhere)…
+It’s a sobering fact that if I share a picture of me sat at my messy desk, with tea cup stain by my keyboard and a million wires spilling out everywhere…

 …or a screenshot of a half-finished mind map in the process of planning out a new course…